prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 It has low transaction fees and fast transaction times.
 It can be bought and sold among other people, and through exchanges.

 Lastly, it can be spent on almost anything.

-**With the Antminer specified in our guide, you'll generate nearly $6,000 annually.**

 [View Litecoin mining graphics cards here](/crypto-mining/litecoin-hardware/){: .big-button}